-10 The Ramsar Handbook Series was developed as a major outreach product of the Convention and the Secretariat is required to update the books following each COP.
+11 The Ramsar Handbook Series was developed as a major outreach product of the Convention and the Secretariat is required to update the books following each COP.
 The Secretariat has been working closely with the STRP to maximise the effectiveness of each handbook, potentially reviewing the existing titles to see if more efficient groupings exist.

-Target (as indicated in Resolution XII.9) Activities Target Audience(s) Indicator / Outcomes (by 2018 unless otherwise indicated) Promote STRP activities, including meetings and outputs, through press releases 9.4 The current STRP website integrated Into the Ramsar website STRP website integrated into the main Ramsar Site STRP workspace maintained and administered STRP pages added responding to needs of its users (a sub-page for STRP NFPs added and STRP outputs highlighted through an STRP resources sub-page).
+Target (as indicated in Resolution XII.9) Activities Target Audience(s) Indicator / Outcomes (by 2018 unless otherwise indicated) 9.4 The current STRP website integrated Into the Ramsar website STRP website integrated into the main Ramsar Site STRP workspace maintained and administered STRP pages added responding to needs of its users (a sub-page for STRP NFPs added and STRP outputs highlighted through an STRP resources sub-page).
 Current STRP website integrated in the Ramsar website by 2016 The STRP workspace integrated by 2016 The Login to the Working Space to be sent to 300 contacts by 2016